François Tremblay

 François Tremblay is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-He represents the electoral district of Dubuc as a member of the Coalition Avenir Québec.
+He represented the electoral district of Dubuc as a member of the Coalition Avenir Québec (CAQ).

+On 9 January 2026, Tremblay resigned from the CAQ caucus following his arrest for impaired driving.
+He did not seek re-election in the 2026 general election.

+Tremblay served on Saguenay City Council from 2013 to 2017, serving as the chair of La Baie borough.